erikerlandson/coulomb/docs/coulomb-core.md

 ### Numeric Value Types

-The coulomb core libraries provide support for the following numeric types:
+The coulomb core libraries provide out-of-box support for the following numeric types:

 | Value Type | Defined In |
 | --- | --- |